 Anyone who wants to learn how to:

-- Clearly identify the do’s and don’ts of customer service and measure themself against them
+- Clearly identify the do’s and don’ts of customer service and measure themselves against them

 - Describe the important part that being customer-focused plays in ensuring the success of their organisation